 See the full set of images on Panos Pictures.

-*A note on figures.
-Following the announcement of 1.1 million people, a critique of the figures by Full Fact said this is not 1.1 million people but 1.1 million visits.
-The Trust say 'visits' isn't accurate and it is best reported as 'over a million people received three days 'emergency food', and had openly admitted that these are not unique users.
-Full Fact estimate that total individuals is likely to be only 500,000 people or so, based on Trussell trust data.
-Full Fact also point out (as has been done many times) that supply does not mean new demand.
+A note on figures: Following the announcement of 1.1 million people, a critique of the figures by Full Fact said this is not 1.1 million people but 1.1 million visits.
+The Trust say ‘visits’ isn’t accurate and it is best reported as ‘over a million people received three days of emergency food’, and had openly admitted that these are not unique users.
+Full Fact estimates that total individuals is likely to be only 500,000 people or so, based on Trussell Trust data.
+Full Facts also point out (as has been done many times) that supply does not mean new demand.
 There may have been people in need of emergency food in the past who wouldn’t have shown up in the Trust’s figures.
-People may have hungry before but we just hadn't noticed.
+People may have been hungry before, but we just hadn’t noticed.
 Trussell Trust figures show that demand is outstripping supply and has been for some years.
-Numbers of new food banks, they say, don't explain the much greater increase in food bank use.
-Full Fact link to a helpful British Medical Journal article that shows "the increase in use and number of food banks is associated with spending cuts, benefit sanctions and unemployment".
-Full Fact also point out that the Trussell Trust are one of many providers and provide only a third of emergency food aid.
-The problem looks far larger than the one million people found in this new report.
-They also conclude "Data from the Trussell Trust may be the best evidence we have but reporting needs to be clearer.behind the photo motivation stories share:
+Numbers of new food banks, they say, don’t explain the much greater increase in food bank use.
+Full Fact links to a helpful British Medical Journal article that shows ‘the increase in use and number of food banks is associated with spending cuts, benefit sanctions and unemployment’.
+Full Fact also points out that the Trussell Trust is one of many providers and provides only a third of emergency food aid.
+The problem looks far larger than the 1 million people found in this new report.
+It also concludes that ‘Data from the Trussell Trust may be the best evidence we have, but reporting needs to be clearer.’